qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Setting the automated placement engine
 --------------------------------------

-In the top right corner of the :guilabel:`Labels` tab, you can use the
-|autoPlacement| :sup:`Automated placement settings (applies to all layers)` to
-configure a global and automated behavior of the labels.
-Clicking the
+You can use the automated placement settings to configure a global and automated behavior of the labels.
+In the top right corner of the :guilabel:`Labels` tab, click the |autoPlacement| :sup:`Automated placement settings (applies to all layers)` button, opening a dialog with the following
-|autoPlacement| button provides you with the following options:
+options:

 .. _figure_automated_placement: